ShujiaHuang/ilus/README.md

   CollectAlignmentSummaryMetrics_jave_options: ["-Xmx10G"]

-  # Adapter sequencing of BGISEQ-500.
-If you use illumina(or other) sequencing system you should
+  # Default adapter sequence is BGISEQ-500/MGISEQ/DNBSEQ in ilus.
+If you use illumina (or other) sequencing system
-  # change the value of this parameter.
+  # you should change the value of this parameter.
+The most widely used adapter of Illumina is TruSeq adapters.
+If
+  # your data is from the TruSeq library, you can replace the parameter with the two following sequences:
+  # "--ADAPTER_SEQUENCE AGATCGGAAGAGCACACGTCTGAACTCCAGTCA"
+  # "--ADAPTER_SEQUENCE AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT"

   CollectAlignmentSummaryMetrics_options: [
     "--ADAPTER_SEQUENCE AAGTCGGAGGCCAAGCGGTCTTAGGAAGACAA",
     "--ADAPTER_SEQUENCE AAGTCGGATCGTAGCCATGTCGTTCTGTGAGCCAAGGAGTTG"
   ]

+  hc_gvcf_options: [""]
+  genotypeGVCFs_options: [""]
   genomicsDBImport_options: ["--reader-threads 12"]
   use_genomicsDBImport: false  # Do not use genomicsDBImport to combine GVCFs by default